arg0NNY/BetterAnimations/docs/create/snippets.md

 ```

 To use the parameters inside a snippet, use inject <InjectRef inject="snippet.params" />
-with the `name` of a parameter you want to get the value of:
+with the <InjectRef inject="snippet.params" parameter="name" /> of a parameter you want to get the value of:
 ```json
 {
   "name": "My Pack",